Lowess/devops-360/README.md

 Create a new inventory like `inventories/blue-green` and drop the above `host` file in there.

-If needed: On the ansible controller, drop the following configuration in `/etc/nginx/sites-available/proxy`:
+If needed: On the ansible controller, drop the following configuration in `/etc/nginx/sites-available/proxy` (Remember to create the symlink in `/etc/nginx/sites-enabled/proxy` and make sure the `/etc/nginx/nginx.conf` has the `include /etc/nginx/sites-enabled/*;` statement in the `http` block):

 ```
 resolver 172.16.XYZ.254;